Are You a Subprime or Prime Car Buyer?

 When you’re in the market for a new vehicle, multiple factors will impact the rates you’ll be approved for.
 Credit score, credit history and annual income are just a few of the things that lenders consider before deciding the interest rates and payments of a potential car buyer.
 If you’re currently going through the car buying process, you may have heard the words ‘subprime’ or ‘prime’ being used.
 Both subprime and prime are forms of lending that refer to an individual’s financial situation and each come with a set of arrangements lenders will determine once your overall credit report is analyzed.

-Prime borrowers, car buyers who have credit scores higher than subprime rates, are viewed as more attractive to lenders as they have a history of responsible debt management – less of a risk factor to lenders.
+Prime borrowers, car buyers who have credit scores higher than 670, are viewed as more attractive to lenders as they have a history of responsible debt management – less of a risk factor to lenders.
 The lower the risk a borrower is, the more favourable the terms will be.
-Customers who have a really good credit score will sometimes be offered terms with interest rates as low as zero per cent and no down payment.
+Customers who have a really good credit score will sometimes be offered terms with interest rates as low as zero percent and no down payment.

-According to Business Insider, roughly 25 per cent of all auto loans are subprime.
+According to Business Insider, roughly 25 percent of all auto loans are subprime.
 Subprime loans typically come with interest rates and terms that aren’t as favourable as prime loans, but this doesn’t mean they can’t be affordable to customers with less than perfect credit.
-Car buyers with credit scores under the prime rate will sometimes be required to pay a down payment for a vehicle.
-As subprime borrowers are viewed as more of a risk factor to lenders, a down payment is an easy way to lower interest rates and fees, while securing some of the auto loan payment to lenders.